kongcheng2/config/README.md

 1. vim-hexokinase need golang installed if your nvim report need run make hexokinase in the root, make sure that golang has been installed,and do it.

-2. coc.nvim need nodejs which needs >= 14.14 and npm(if use source code to install),make sure that nodejs has been installed
+2. `coc.nvim` need nodejs which needs >= 14.14 and npm(if use source code to install),make sure that nodejs has been installed

+   use `CocList marketplace` can manage all the coc Plugin

 3. nvim treesitter need neovim >= 0.9.1 (in ubuntu23.04 apt package,`apt install neovim` only get the neovim 0.7.1,so that you need add repository to get the neovim latest